 The Company's risk exposures and the impact on the Company's financial instruments are summarized below.
-There have been no changes in the risks, objectives, policies and procedures from the previous period.
+There have been no changes in the risks, objectives, policies and procedures during 2016 and 2015.

 (a) Credit risk

 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to cash and other receivables.